torvalds/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa.rst

 ======================

-Currently the DPAA Ethernet driver enables the basic features required for a Linux Ethernet driver.
+Currently the DPAA Ethernet driver enables the basic features required for a GNU/Linux Ethernet driver.
 The support for advanced features will be added gradually.

 The driver has Rx and Tx checksum offloading for UDP and TCP.
 Currently the Rx